December 9, 2016

 To learn more, read the expanded position description [PDF] »

-Please note: the county leader volunteer program is a pilot program that is currently available only in the states of Wisconsin and New Jersey.
+Please note: the county leader volunteer program is a pilot program that is currently available only in the states of Iowa, New Jersey and Wisconsin.
 This is an exciting new opportunity that we hope to offer in other states.